XuminGaoGithub/XuminGaoGithub.github.io/_pages/Handpose_InteractiveControl.md

 ### Acknowledgements
 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
 Thanks to the support of the Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, and Associate Professor Lei Bin.
-The team members include Gao Xumin, Xiao Chao, Wang Huayu, and Lin Bin.
+The team members include Gao Xumin, Xiao Chao, Wang Huayu, and Lei Bin.
 </p>